JPCodeCraft/AlbionFreeMarketTutorials/tutorials/flipper/FlipperTutorial.md

 - Attention: to save the amounts to the database, you should manually click the save button.
 Saves are not automatic.

 <video src="https://github.com/user-attachments/assets/dcf29b21-e55c-4c7c-803d-3469f9d0ae28" style="max-width: 1200px; width: 100%;" controls autoplay muted></video>

+## FINDING FLIPS

+- It's very unusual to simply load the Flipper page and find good flips.
+You usualy need to actively search the market.
+So, the best way to find flips, is to look at the highest amount and variety of market orders you can.
+Albion Free Market's flipper tool will analyze each order to find the best flips possible.
+- Here's an example of how you can load up multiple prices to find flips:
+ - Start in Caerleon.
+Sort Prices by duration descending (highest to lowest).
+That way, you'll see the newest offers available.
+ - Choose a category that sell in the BM, like accessories.
+ - Choose a tier, like 8
+ - Choose an enchantment, like 4
+ - Go through all pages available or the maximum of 20
+ - Go to enchantment 3
+ - See al pages
+ - Repeat all enchantments, then all tiers, then all categories.
+- This would be a full market scan and would take some 20 minutes or more.
+If you want something faster, you can use less filters.
+You can even not choose a category, only go through the latest orders for each tier/enchantment.
+-  After that go to the Black Market.
+ - Keep the default sort order (highest price)
+ - Choose a category
+ - Choose a tier
+ - Choose an enchantment
+ - Stop the page scrolling when the values are too low.
+For example, there no point in seeing prices of .4 items at 300k.
+They are worth a lot more.
+ - Repeat for all options
+<video src="https://github.com/user-attachments/assets/d4d210a5-f3b4-41bf-abb0-72f9e98c09b2" style="max-width: 1200px; width: 100%;" controls autoplay muted></video>